Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Proof of Theorem

 where $(s)$ is the zero divisor of $s$.
-In other words, $h:=\log (\|s\|^2+1)$ is a smooth plurisubharmonic function of logarithmic growth.
-Since the universal cover of $M$ does not split, the heat-flow method of Ni-Tam \cite{NT03} can be applied to perturb $h$ to $h'$ which is a smooth plurisubharmonic function of still logarithmic growth.
-Then we solve the $\bar{\partial}$-equation by applying the H\"ormander $L^2$-estimate to obtain a nonconstant polynomial growth holomorphic function on $M$, contradicting with Theorem \ref{Niconj}.
+By direct computation, $h:=\log (\|s\|^2+1)$ is a smooth plurisubharmonic function of logarithmic growth.
+Since the universal cover of $M$ does not split, the heat-flow method of Ni-Tam \cite{NT03} can be applied to perturb $h$ to $h^{\prime}$ which is a smooth strictly plurisubharmonic function of still logarithmic growth.
+Then we solve the $\bar{\partial}$-equation by applying the H\"ormander $L^2$-estimate to obtain a nonconstant polynomial growth holomorphic function on $M$, contradicting Theorem \ref{Niconj}.
 As a result, $D_{\operatorname{min}}=+\infty=\sum\limits_{i=1}^n d_{\operatorname{min}}^{(i)}-n$.